Old Money from The First National Bank Of Raymond | 11078

 The First National Bank Of Raymond

-The First National Bank Of Raymond in Washington printed $436,940 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1920 and stopped printing money in 1932, which equals a 13 year printing period.
+The First National Bank Of Raymond in Montana printed $100,100 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1917 and stopped printing money in 1927, which equals a 11 year printing period.
 That is actually quite brief in terms of bank existence.
-During its life, The First National Bank Of Raymond issued 4 different types and denominations of national currency.
-We have examples of the types listed below.
+During its life, The First National Bank Of Raymond issued 1 single type and denomination of national currency We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Raymond was located in Pacific County.
-It was assigned charter number 11672.
+For the record, The First National Bank Of Raymond was located in Sheridan County.
+It was assigned charter number 11078.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com